linoman/linoman/README.md

 ### Hi there 👋

+Musician, comic author and loving fan of Star Wars and everything Linux.
+I'm a firm believer of all the best programming, architectural and infrastructure practices and always vie to deliver robust and elegant solutions in all projects I've worked on.

 <!--
 **linoman/linoman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.